Skip to content

 Developments in the shipping industry

-Same as the ethanol market, the shipping industry is influenced by current economic development and supply and demand of freight.
+Same as the ethanol market, the shipping industry is influenced by current economic development and the supply and demand of freight.
 As a product that is highly dependent on being shipped internationally, ethanol pricing takes a hard hit if the shipping capacity is low or transportation costs rise.

 Storage capacities